SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 ### Key Concepts

 This document assumes that you are familiar with the MuleSoft Anypoint Platform (including Anypoint Connectors and Anypoint Studio), Mule concepts, elements in a Mule flow, and Global Elements.
-To get started, review the general [Anypoint Connector Configuration](https://docs.mulesoft.com/connectors/introduction/intro-connector-configuration-overview) section of the Mulesoft documentation.
+To get started, review the general [Anypoint Connector Configuration](https://docs.mulesoft.com/connectors/introduction/intro-connector-configuration-overview) section of the MuleSoft documentation.

 This document also assumes that you are familiar with [Solace Core Concepts](https://docs.solace.com/PubSub-Basics/Core-Concepts.htm) and [Solace PubSub+ Cloud](https://docs.solace.com/What-Is-PubSub-Cloud.htm).
 In particular, we recommend that you review following sections from the Solace documentation:
 * [Message Exchange Patterns](https://docs.solace.com/PubSub-Basics/Core-Concepts-Message-Models.htm)